ESPRider/MoveToNewFolder/README.md

 ## ✨ Features

 - 🖱️ Right-click any file(s) → **Send To → Move to New Folder**
-- 📁 Choose the destination directory via folder picker
+- 📁 Choose the destination directory via folder picker or pick from favorites or last used
 - ✅ Moves all selected files into that folder (no overwrites unless confirmed)
 - 📦 Works with any file type
 - 🧾 Creates a log of all moved files